believeinlain/believeinlain.github.io/essays/final-project-idea.md

 ---

 # Project: Classdoor
-Proposed by Scott Vore, Stephanie Aelmore, and Victor Ho.
 ## Overview
 *The problem:* It is hard to find information and resources about a specific class if you don’t know someone who has already taken it.
 Rate my professor requires you to find the professor that taught it before, and radgrad is only for ICS classes.